PurdueLunabotics/purdue_lunabotics/python_launch.md

 ```

 ## Conclusion
 Using this template, you should now have the tools to create a basic launch file to launch the Python PID node you created.
-Below is an example of the general structure that your file should have. _Hint: the package name is 'lunabot_control', executable name is the node name you put into `lunabot_control`'s `setup.py`, and there shouldn't be any arguments._
+Below is an example of the general structure that your file should have. _Hint: the package name is 'lunabot_control', executable name is the node name you put into `lunabot_control`'s `setup.py` from the Python Node tutorial, and there shouldn't be any arguments._
 ```
 from launch import LaunchDescription from launch_ros.actions import Node